- Chart

 Core Business Areas

-- Americas Welding: This segment manufactures and sells welding consumables, equipment, and automation solutions in North and South America.
+- The Americas Welding: Manufactures and sells welding equipment, consumables, and automation in North and South America.

-- The Harris Products Group: This segment produces brazing and soldering alloys and equipment as well as gas regulation and delivery systems.
+- Harris Products Group: Manufactures and sells brazing and soldering alloys and equipment.

 Leadership and Structure